notothetalkingball/notouch/README.md

 ## license
-NOTOUCH can be used in commercial projects.
+>NOTOUCH can be used in commercial projects.
 You cannot share or redistribute NOTOUCH.
+>

-NOTOUCH components can be created, modified, and shared,
+> NOTOUCH components can be created, modified, and shared,
 including for commercial use.
+>
+>Paid components made by Noto cannot be shared or redistributed.

 Paid components made by Noto cannot be shared or redistributed.